 Final tip: Check which apps have too wide permissions

 There is a chance that a malware app will want to hijack your camera or a mic.
-Sometimes, you don’t even know that you’ve allowed an app to do certain things.
+Sometimes, you don’t even know you’ve allowed an app to do certain things.
 It could happen inadvertently.

-The mentioned Mac cleaner, CleanMyMac X, has a handy console for checking and adjusting permissions.
+The mentioned Mac cleaner, CleanMyMac, has a handy console for checking and adjusting permissions.

-2. Click Privacy and select Application Permissions.
+3. Once complete, click Manage Privacy Items and select Application Permissions.

-This way, you can grant and revoke permissions to camera, mic, or other vital parts of your Mac.
+This way, you can grant and revoke permissions to the camera, mic, or other vital parts of your Mac.
 For example, if you believe your Chrome app has a virus, you can ban it here from using your camera.

 As you can see, it’s not too difficult to remove Chrome malware or remove adware from Chrome.
 However, it’s much better if you avoid downloading malicious code at all.
 If you follow the steps at the end of this article, you’ll make sure your Mac and the Chrome browser are both as safe as they can be.